Singularities and Topological Change for Deforming Domains in Manifolds: Singularities

-We shall complete the proofs of Theorem~\ref{T3.1} and \ref{T3.2} in this section, by treating the behavior of a Sobolev function $g \in W^{1,2}(D)$ around the glued points of $\partial D$, which are the crucial singularities.
-The two theorems pave a way to establish the Sobolev continuity and eigenvalue continuity.
+We shall complete the proofs of Theorem~\ref{T3.1} and \ref{T3.2} , by treating the behavior of a Sobolev function $g \in W^{1,2}(D)$ around the glued points of $\partial D$, which are the singularities of the quasi-Lipschitz domains.
+The two theorems pave a way to establish the Sobolev continuity and eigenvalue continuity.\\